-He turned himself into the New York City Police Department in May -- nearly eight months after an explosive exposé sparked a cataclysm of women who have publicly accused the disgraced movie mogul of sexual assault, harassment and rape.
+The disgraced movie mogul turned himself in to the New York City Police Department in May 2018 -- nearly eight months after an explosive exposé sparked a cataclysm of women who have publicly accused the disgraced movie mogul of sexual assault, harassment and rape.

 Weinstein, 66, has repeatedly denied all allegations of non-consensual sex.

 Here’s a look back at when Weinstein was first accused and what’s happened to his life since.